 The Lenovo IdeaPad Gaming 3 (2021) and the Apple MacBook Pro 16 (2019) are very different.
 The IdeaPad Gaming 3 is a budget Windows gaming laptop, while the MacBook Pro is a premium macOS mobile workstation.
 The MacBook Pro is better in most aspects; however, the IdeaPad Gaming 3 has newer and more powerful CPU and GPU options, and its keyboard feels more comfortable to type on for extended periods.

-The Lenovo IdeaPad 3 Gaming's build quality is good.
+The build quality is good.
 It's entirely plastic, but it feels solid, with only some flex in the display and almost none in the keyboard deck.
 The plastic doesn't feel particularly premium, though, and while the finish doesn't scratch easily, it does pick up oil from handling, especially on smoother surfaces.

 The Lenovo IdeaPad Gaming 3 is reasonably portable.
 It isn't overly bulky, but it's pretty heavy.
 In contrast, the power adapter is relatively compact and fits easily into most bags.

-The Lenovo IdeaPad Gaming 3's serviceability is excellent.
+The serviceability is excellent.
 Accessing the internals is very easy; you only have to remove ten Philips screws and undo the clips with a pick or prying tool.
 The Philips screws are of two different lengths, but they're easily identifiable.
-Models with an NVIDIA GeForce RTX 3060 have a second M.2 storage slot instead of a 2.5 inch hard drive slot.
+Models with an NVIDIA GeForce RTX 3060 have a second M.2 storage slot instead of a 2.5-inch hard drive slot.
 You can see the service manual here.
-Opening the laptop and changing the hardware may void the manufacturer's warranty.

-The Lenovo IdeaPad 3 Gaming has three display options: a 1080p 60Hz IPS panel, a 1080p 120Hz IPS panel, and a 1080p 165Hz panel.
-The pixel density is decent at this resolution and screen size, so images and text still look fairly sharp.
+All three displays look the same in sharpness, so choose based on the refresh rate, brightness, and color performance (color gamut) you want.
+The pixel density is decent at this resolution and screen size, so images and text look fairly sharp.
 Its 16:9 aspect ratio is good for gaming and media consumption, but it feels a little too short for productivity, meaning you have to scroll more when reading a document or website.
 If you want a gaming laptop with a sharper QHD display option, check out the Dell G15 (2022).

-The Lenovo IdeaPad Gaming 3's 120Hz panel displays a fairly clear image in fast-moving content, but it has a slow response time, causing noticeable blur trails behind moving objects.
-The 60Hz panel will produce a blurrier image and likely more ghosting, so it's best to avoid it unless you're on a strict budget or used to playing at 60Hz, like on a gaming console.
+The 120Hz panel has a relatively slow response time, causing noticeable blur trails behind moving objects.
+The 60Hz panel will produce an even blurrier image and likely more ghosting, so it's best to avoid it unless you're on a strict budget or used to playing at 60Hz, like on a gaming console.
 The 165Hz will provide the smoothest experience, but you'll need to pair it with at least an RTX 3050 GPU, preferably an RTX 3060, to make the most of the high refresh rate.

-The Lenovo IdeaPad Gaming 3's contrast ratio is okay and within the typical range for IPS panels.
+The contrast ratio is okay and within the typical range for IPS panels.
 This relatively low contrast makes blacks appear gray in dim settings, so it isn't the best for viewing content in the dark.
 The 60Hz and 165Hz panels will perform similarly.
-The contrast ratio can vary between individual units, but the difference is usually minor and isn't noticeable.

 The 60Hz panel has the same advertised brightness of 250 cd/m², but the 165Hz has an advertised 300 cd/m² brightness.